rjsnhk/InstaWeather/README.md

 ---

 That's it!
 You've now created a functional weather application that shows both current location weather and allows city-specific searches.
+You also added a live view button for easy access to the demo.
 Keep experimenting with additional features to enhance your app further.
 Enjoy coding!